Mayor's Office of Contract Services311

 Learn more about Food Hubs

 Under New York State General Municipal Law (GML) §103, City agencies have a number of procurement tools to increase their options for purchasing New York State food products.
-For any direct purchase of food products covered by this option, the Department of Citywide Administrative Services (DCAS) would be the purchaser.
-For food-related services, such as catering or meal delivery services, other City agencies could be the purchasers.
-These tools include the following:
+For any direct purchase of food products covered by this option, pursuant to City Charter §329(b), the Department of Citywide Administrative Services (DCAS) or the Department of Education’s Division of Contracts and Purchasing (DCP) would be the purchaser.
+For food-related services, such as catering or meal delivery services, City agencies could be the purchasers.

-Where a New York State sourcing requirement is a material term of the contract, agencies may require vendors to submit reports detailing the source of the food provided and/or require vendors to ensure that all cases of New York State food products are labeled as such.
+Where a New York State food product sourcing requirement is a material term of the contract, agencies may require vendors to submit reports detailing the source of the food provided and/or require vendors to ensure that all cases of New York State food products are labeled as such.